 There is a 2–5 ms delay during cross-AZ access.

 Deploy the master node and one replica node in the master AZ, and two replica nodes in the replica AZ.
 Both AZs, each of which has two nodes, are accessed through LB.
 If one node in an AZ fails, the read requests can be processed by the other node in the AZ.
 If an AZ fails, the other AZ is still highly available.
 This solution is applicable for use cases which have high requirements on availability and delay.

 Deploy the master node in the master AZ, one replica node in replica AZ 1, and one replica node in replica AZ 2.
 If one node or one AZ fails, the whole architecture still has cross-AZ high availability.
 This solution is applicable to use cases which have ultra high requirements on availability but are insensitive to delay.

-- For more information on how to configure and view multi-AZ deployment in the TencentDB for Redis console, please see Configuring Multi-AZ Deployment.
+- For more information on how to configure and view multi-AZ deployment in the TencentDB for Redis console, see Configuring Multi-AZ Deployment.

 - For more information on how to upgrade the deployment from single-AZ to multi-AZ in the TencentDB for Redis console, see Upgrading to Multi-AZ Deployment.

-- For more information on how to enable and disable read/write separation in the TencentDB for Redis console, please see Enabling/Disabling Read/Write Separation.
+- For more information on how to enable and disable read/write separation in the TencentDB for Redis console, see Enabling/Disabling Read/Write Separation.